-AP Source: Cards get WR Hopkins from Texans for RB Johnson - WHIZ News
+AP source: Cards get WR Hopkins from Texans for RB Johnson - WHIZ News

 The 27-year-old Hopkins gives the Cardinals a premier receiver to add to a promising core on offense, which includes second-year quarterback Kyler Murray, receivers Christian Kirk and Larry Fitzgerald, and potentially running back Kenyan Drake, to whom Arizona gave the transition tag earlier Monday.

-Several Cardinals players not surprisingly reacted positively to the move on social media.
-Murray responded with a “ LET’S GET RIGHT! @DeAndreHopkins ” while Kirk added “ 10 + 11 + 13 = SCARY SIGHT.
+Hopkins’ reaction to the trade on social media appeared positive.
+Several Cardinals players also shared their approval: Murray responded with a “ LET’S GET RIGHT! @DeAndreHopkins ” while Kirk added “ 10 + 11 + 13 = SCARY SIGHT.
 Welcome to the squad bro let’s eat! ”

 Hopkins has three years remaining on a five-year, $81 million deal he signed in 2017.
 The 6-foot-1, 212-pound veteran has been one of the most consistent receivers in the NFL over the past seven years, topping 1,000 yards receiving in five of seven seasons.
 He caught 104 passes for 1,165 yards and seven touchdowns last year.